New Zealand’s Geography and Culture

 Mounts Ngauruhoe and Ruapehu seen from the summit of Mount Tongariro

 New Zealand's South Island has dramatic alpine landscapes carved by ancient glaciers.
 The Southern Alps, extending the length of the island, boast New Zealand's highest peaks, including Aoraki, also known as Mount Cook.
-These mountains not provide stunning scenery that has made New Zealand a popular spot for both films and TV shows.
+These mountains provide stunning scenery that has made New Zealand a popular spot for both films and TV shows.

 Throughout both islands, New Zealand's geography supports unique ecosystems, from dense native forests like the kauri to coastal fjords like Milford Sound in Fiordland National Park.